wzxie/RAGA/README.md

 RAGA is a pipeline designed to generate alternative long reads by leveraging the reference genome, the source\'s assembly, and the source\'s PacBio HiFi reads.

 ## Overview
-RAGA is capable of producing fake long reads by utilizing the source's assembly and source`s PacBio HiFi reads, in conjunction with a reference genome.
+RAGA is capable of producing alternative long reads by utilizing the source\'s assembly and the source\`s PacBio HiFi reads, in conjunction with a reference genome.
 You can follow the Usage part and use our pipeline to do it.

 ![workflow](https://github.com/wzxie/RAGA/blob/main/workflow.jpg)